malcolmswaine/LongRunningTasksSimulation/README.md

 - Front
 - DB

-You can either run the project in completely containers, or run it locally by installing a local Postgres DB for the Database, running the Back end from Visual Studio, and front end from VS Code (recommended)
+You can either run the project completely in containers (requires docker), or run it locally in Visual Studio.\ To run locally you will need to supply a local Postgres DB (see Run the project locally -> Database).\
+Recommended to run the back end from Full Visual Studio, and front end from VS Code.

 ## Running the project in containers